Private Readings

 AIM

 Almost everything we do depends on our ability to remember the past.
 As can be seen from the first part of this introduction, scientists have been actively exploring it for hundreds of years, and yet they still do not fully understand how we recall.
+This research project is designed to explore the possibility that Astrology or the study of the cosmos can give us readable patterns that will assist in understanding the mechanism of memory, or more specifically, recall.

 METHOD